L-1 Visa Requirements, Qualifications, and Benefits

 Can an L1 Visa Lead to a Green Card?

-Yes, the L1 visa is a dual-intent visa, which means you can apply for a green card while in the U.S. Common paths include the EB1C green card for multinational managers/executives or employer sponsorship through PERM-based green card options.
+Yes, the L1 visa to green card path exists because the L1 visa is a dual-intent visa, which means you can apply for a green card while in the U.S. Common paths include the EB1C green card for multinational managers/executives or employer sponsorship through PERM-based green card options.

 The L1 visa is a non-immigrant visa category.
 This means that the L1 visa is temporary and does not directly lead to a green card.